kara-ryli/kara-ryli/README.md

 In addition to software, I'm a writer, tabletop gamer and multisport athlete.

+My current role limits my ability to make public contributions on GitHub (what is even time!) but I'm happy to chat on socials.

 <!--
 **kara-ryli/kara-ryli** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.